yuzhu1778/LNP/README.md

 # LNP

 """
-this software is designed to perform lipid nanoparticle simulaitons.
+this software is designed to perform coarse-grained lipid nanoparticle simulaitons using lammps or amber.
 """